EmilianoMarchese/SurpriseMeMore/README.md

 Development
 -----------
 Please work on a feature branch and create a pull request to the development branch.
-If necessary to merge manually do so without fast forward:
+If necessary to merge manually do so without fast-forward:

 ```
     $ git merge --no-ff myfeature